foxbunny/transplexer-tools/README.md

 ### `splitter(keys)`

+This function takes an array of keys and creates a pipe-like object called a 'splitter'.

+**NOTE:** The key 'send' cannot be used in the `keys` array.

-This function creates an object that has a `send()` method which can be connected to a pipe, and a property for each key in the `keys` array, which is a pipe.
-When an object is passed to the `send()` method, callbacks connected to each key's pipe will receive a value for that key in the received object.
+Splitter objects have a `send()` method that can be used to connect the splitter to a pipe.

+It also has a property for each key in the `keys` array.
+These properties are pipes.
+Whenever the splitter receives an object, for each key of that object, a matching pipe in the splitter will transmit the value of that key.
-Keep in mind that 'send' cannot be used as a key in the key list because keys become properties on the returned object, and the return object needs to have a `send()` method.

 For example: